Utah monolith

-The Utah monolith was a metal pillar that stood in a red sandstone slot canyon in northern San Juan County, Utah, United States.
-The pillar was 3 m tall and made of metal sheets riveted into a triangular prism.
-It was unlawfully placed on public land between July and October 2016; it stood unnoticed for over four years until its discovery and removal in late 2020.
-The identity of its makers is unknown, as are their objectives.
+The Utah monolith was a metal pillar that stood in a slot canyon in northern San Juan County, Utah, United States.
+The pillar was 9.5 ft tall and made of metal sheets riveted into a triangular prism.
+It was unlawfully placed on public land between July and October 2016, where it stood unnoticed for over four years until its discovery and removal in late 2020.
+The identity of its creators and their objectives remain unknown as of 2026.

-Utah state biologists discovered the monolith in November 2020 during a helicopter survey of wild bighorn sheep.
-Within days of its discovery, members of the public found the pillar and made their way to the remote location by using GPS mapping software and cross referencing data with the likely flight path of the survey team.
-Following intense media coverage, it was covertly removed on November 27, 2020, by four residents of Moab, Utah.
-After nearly a month in their possession, the monolith was given to the Bureau of Land Management and is currently in their custody.
+Officials with the Utah Division of Wildlife Resources discovered the monolith in November 2020 during a helicopter survey of wild bighorn sheep.
+Within days of its discovery, members of the public located the pillar using GPS mapping software; many visitors then traveled to the remote location, causing damage to the local environment.
+Following intense media coverage, the monolith was covertly removed on November 27, 2020, by four residents of Moab, Utah, including athlete Andy Lewis.
+After nearly a month in their possession, Lewis gave the monolith to the Bureau of Land Management.

-Following the discovery of the monolith, over two hundred similar metal columns were erected in other places throughout the world, including elsewhere in North America and countries in Europe, South America and Australia.
+Following the discovery of the monolith, over two hundred similar metal columns were erected throughout the world, including elsewhere in North America and in countries in Europe and Australia.
 Many were built by local artists as deliberate imitations of the Utah monolith.

 Discovery

-On November 18, 2020, wildlife officials with the Utah Division of Wildlife Resources were in southeastern Utah conducting a survey of bighorn sheep from a helicopter piloted by the Utah Department of Public Safety (DPS).
-While flying over a slot canyon in a remote area, one of the wildlife officials spotted a metal pillar and told the pilot, Bret Hutchings, to fly over the location again.
-Hutchings described the moment:
+On November 18, 2020, wildlife officials with the Utah Division of Wildlife Resources were in San Juan County, Utah, conducting a survey of bighorn sheep from a helicopter piloted by the Utah Department of Public Safety (DPS).
+While flying over a slot canyon in a remote area, one of the wildlife officials spotted a metal pillar and asked the pilot, Bret Hutchings, to fly over the location again.
+Hutchings described the moment to a local news channel:

 One of the biologists is the one who spotted it and we just happened to fly directly over the top of it.
 He was like, "Whoa, whoa, whoa, turn around, turn around!"
 And I was like, "What?"
 And he's like, "There's this thing back there – we've got to go look at it!"

-Hutchings said that the pillar looked manmade and had been "firmly planted in the ground".
-Hutchings added: "We were kind of joking around that if one of us suddenly disappears, then the rest of us make a run for it."
+Hutchings said that the pillar appeared to be man-made and had been "firmly planted in the ground".
+He described it as "about the strangest thing that I've come across out there in all my years of flying", and added: "We were kind of joking around that if one of us suddenly disappears, then the rest of us make a run for it."

 On November 20, the Utah DPS posted a photo of the pillar on Instagram.
-On November 23, the Utah DPS released videos and photographs of the pillar on their website but did not disclose the pillar's location, citing safety concerns.
+On November 23, the Utah DPS released videos of the pillar on their website but did not disclose the pillar's location, citing safety concerns.